lecode-official/mvvm-framework/README.md

 pattern easier.

 ## Acknowledgments
-My special thanks goes out to Lukas Rögner who wrote a lot of the code and did a great deal of refactoring.
+My special thanks goes out to Lukas Rï¿½gner who wrote a lot of the code and did a great deal of refactoring.
 Without him the project would not have happened.

 ## Using the project
-The project is available on NuGet: https://www.nuget.org/packages/System.Windows.Mvvm/0.1.0.
+The project is available on NuGet: https://www.nuget.org/packages/System.Windows.Mvvm/0.1.1.

 ```batch
 PM> Install-Package System.Windows.Mvvm